pytorch/PiPPy/README.md

 - [ ] backward() execution in runtime
 - [ ] gradient checkpointing in runtime
 - [ ] shared weights synchronization in runtime
+- [ ] CUDA device placement
+- [ ] Beta integration into repos like HuggingFace transformers

 low-pri
+- [ ] Shape-specialized tracing
+- [ ] More APIs and algorithms for splitting in the front-end
 - [ ] TRANSMIT synchronization type for leaf modules
+- [ ] Yield running coroutines when I/O bound (e.g. when running a collective)